 No. The activated alumina in the post filter media is not treated with cyanuric acid, nor does it contain any cyanuric acid in the media.
 For more information about cyanuric acid, click here.

-There is a bubble that forms on top of my Berkey PF-2™, near the area where it attaches to the Black Berkey® Purification element in my system.
+There is a bubble that forms on top of my Berkey PF-2™, near the area where it attaches to the Black Berkey® Element in my system.
 Does this mean it is not working properly or needs to be tightened more?

 The elements can be adjusted by either turning them more revolutions or less.
 If the elements are screwed on too tight, the screen within the post filter can become damaged.
 This will not negatively affect the performance of the element.
 The only purpose for the screen is to keep the media within the element during […]